Skparab1/skparab1.github.io/README.md

     - also a graphics based webpage
   - go
     - working on a url shortener in html
-    - likely will be much faster
+    - likely will be much faster than my old one
 -------------------------------------------- dont go below this line stuff is not organized --------------------------------------------

 ## Url packing string query framework for search